 The new passenger terminal is being constructed on the airport property away from the existing terminal in order to enable uninterrupted airport operations during the construction phase.

 The 277,300ft² passenger facility will feature state-of-the-art technologies and design elements.
-It will offer improved passenger flow, latest facilities and additional retail offerings that will be sufficient to serve the current and the future needs of the airport.
+It will offer improved passenger flow, latest facilities, and additional retail offerings that will be adequate to serve the current and the future needs of the airport.

 Six new jet bridges, which will be expanded up to 11 in future, will provide improved accessibility for elderly and passengers with reduced mobility.
 Six immigration e-gates and six screening lanes will be added for efficient processing, while enclosed passenger boarding bridges will improve accessibility.

 Further, 17 common-use automated kiosks and 31 common-use counters will be provided for additional convenience.

 The terminal will also feature a spacious commercial space for food, beverage and retail businesses, as well as comfortable passenger lounges.